jcushman/django-env-overrides/README.rst

 =============

 django-env-overrides lets you quickly adjust an existing Django app to load arbitrary settings from environment variables.
-It uses `django-environ <https://github.com/joke2k/django-environ>`_ to parse settings from the environment, but adds a tree syntax for keys to allow changes to arbitrary settings without specific changes to ``settings.py``.
+It uses `django-environ <https://github.com/joke2k/django-environ>`_ to parse settings from the environment, but allows override of arbitrary settings without specific changes to ``settings.py``.

 Setup
 -----